 Number of Scenarios

-The number of scenarios for which the scenario reserve shall be computed shall be the responsibility of the company, and it shall be considered to be sufficient if any resulting understatement in the SR, as compared with that resulting from running additional scenarios, is not material.
+The number of scenarios for which the scenario reserve shall be computed shall be the responsibility of the company, following Section 8.F.

 Economic Scenario Generation

 Treasury Department interest rate curves, as well as investment return paths for index funds, equities, and fixed income assets shall be determined on a stochastic basis using the methodology described in Section 8.
 If the company uses a proprietary generator to develop scenarios, the company shall demonstrate that the resulting scenarios meet the requirements described in Section 8.

+The DR Scenario

+The DR, for the group of contracts under the Single Scenario Test, is determined as the scenario reserve for a single economic scenario (scenario 12 found in Appendix 1 of VM-20).
+As with the SR, cash flows are projected in compliance with the applicable requirements in Section 4, Section 5, Section 10, and Section 11 of VM-22.

 Projection of Assets